KartalY-E/Webit-opdracht/README.md

 #### Users can

--   Bid on art pieces on art, restriction
+-   Bid on art pieces on art
 -   Leave a comment on an art piece
--   See there bids on there Bids page
+-   See there bids on My Bids page
--   reset the password
+-   reset ther password

 #### Admin can